 Disclaimer: Not for studios with small wallets.

 The game is launched, everything is set to go, but the studio spent all the money on the license for the Adobe Creative Suite and new MacBooks.
 Now there’s the expense of ads.
-Ads can be pricey, but they are rewarding if utilized efficiently.
+Ads can be pricey, but they are rewarding if utilized efficiently and measured with the right tools for ad revenue attribution.

 Obviously, but not so obviously, you will want to target gamers, or people that will give your game a shot.
 Consider the first demographic – gamers.
 Half of the U.S. plays mobile games.
 This means half of the U.S. doesn’t – so you’ll want to weed out that demographic.
 More about this can be found in the top ten mobile game data reports e-book.
 This report is a must read for indie developers that are attempting to use ads.